kmissoumi/sauce-labs-api-workshop/README.md

 <br>

-_Are there examples I could import?_
+_Do you know if there are any examples I could import?_
 > _Yes!_
 > - Open a project > Select _`Create Test`_ > Select _`APIF Test` (Import from an exported API Test)_
 >   - Select the [workshop-examples.zip][api-example-01] file.